-It’s already week 12 of Half Marathon Running Training and Sunday is race day!
-This week will be less about running and more about tapering down, resting and relaxing as much as possible.
+It’s already week 12 of my Half Marathon Training Program and Sunday is race day!
+This week will be less about running and more about tapering; resting and relaxing as much as possible.
 Training for running the half has gone extremely well.
-Apart from illness in the early weeks and some drama over Christmas, my running training has been consistent since then.
+Apart from illness in the early weeks, and some drama over Christmas, my training has been consistent throughout.

-When I look back, I am very happy about the progress I have made.
+When I look back, I am very happy about the progress I’ve made.
 In January, I recorded my highest running mileage ever.
-Last week I ran a 5k and took almost 2 minutes off the 5k I ran 3 weeks earlier.
+Last week I ran a 5k and took almost 2 minutes off the 5K I ran 3 weeks earlier.
 Each week I feel stronger than the week before.
 Running feels better every day.
-Training for the half marathon has meant even more hours practicing something that I love and getting better at it and I remain injury free.
+Training for the half marathon has meant even more hours practicing something that I love.
+And, I’m getting better at it while remaining injury free.